pop-team/pop-java/docs/applications-development.rst

 * All attributes in a parallel class must be protected or private
 * The objects do not access any global variable
-* A parallel class does not contain any static attributes or static methods
+* A parallel class does not contain any static methods or non final static attributes

 Creation and destruction